A Particle-in-cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation: Introduction

 A comprehensive review of the literature for PIC methods up to 2005 can be found in the review article \cite{JPVerboncoeur2005review}.
 Much of the work highlighted by this reference is now largely considered standard, so, we shall emphasize more recent articles that are more aligned with the developments presented in this paper.
 Most PIC methods evolve the simulation particles explicitly using some form of leapfrog time integration along with the Boris rotation method \cite{Boris1970} in the case of electromagnetic plasmas.
 The exploration of implicit PIC methods began in the 1980s \cite{Friedman81,BrackbillImplicitPIC82,MasonImplicitPIC1987}.
 These approaches suffered from a number of unattractive features, including issues with numerical heating and cooling \cite{DirectImplicitPIC1989}, slow nonlinear convergence, and inconsistencies between the fluid moments and particle data.
 These approaches were later abandoned in favor of explicit treatments.
 Recent years have shown a resurgence of interest in implicit PIC methods \cite{Lapenta-ImplicitPIC2006,Lapenta2011energy-conserving,Chacon2011es-implicit-pic}.
 In particular, the implicit PIC method proposed in \cite{Chacon2011es-implicit-pic} addressed many of these issues in the case of the Vlasov-Poisson system.
-Nonlinear convergence and self-consistency were enforced using a Jacobian-free Newton-Krylov method \cite{JFNKsurvey2004} with a novel fluid preconditioner \cite{Chen-Preconditioning-ImplicitPIC2014} that enforced the continuity equation.
-The resulting solver demonstrated remarkable savings compared to explicit methods because they eliminated the need to resolve the charge separation in the plasma, allowing for a coarser mesh to be used.
+Nonlinear convergence and self-consistency were enforced using a Jacobian-free Newton-Krylov method \cite{JFNKsurvey2004} with a novel fluid preconditioner \cite{Chen-Preconditioning-ImplicitPIC2014} to enforce the continuity equation.
+This approach eliminated the need to resolve the charge separation in the plasma, which led to remarkable computational savings over explicit methods.
 These techniques were later extended to curved geometries through the use of smooth grid mappings \cite{Chacon2012mapped}.
-Recently, an effort has been made to extend these techniques to the full Vlasov-Maxwell system \cite{ChaconVM2020} to avoid the highly restrictive CFL condition posed by the gyrofrequency, as well as new with asymptotic-preserving particle treatments for particles \cite{Koshkarov-APintegrator2022,ChenAPintegratorESPIC2022}.
+Recently, an effort has been made to extend these techniques to the full Vlasov-Maxwell system \cite{ChaconVM2020} to avoid the highly restrictive CFL condition posed by the gyrofrequency, as well as the consideration of asymptotic-preserving treatments for particles \cite{Koshkarov-APintegrator2022,ChenAPintegratorESPIC2022}.
 While these contributions are significant in their own right, there are many opportunities for improvement.
-Many of these methods are fundamentally stuck at second-order accuracy in both space and time and may greatly benefit from more accurate field solvers.
+Many of these methods are limited to second-order accuracy in both space and time and may greatly benefit from more accurate field solvers.
 Additionally, applications of interest involve complex geometries which introduce additional complications with stability and are often poorly resolved with uniform Cartesian meshes.
 Lastly, there is the concern of scalability.
-Krylov subspace methods pose a massive challenge for scalability on large machines due to the various collective operations used in the algorithms.
-It seems that the scalability of these methods could be significantly improved if similar implicit methods could be developed which eliminate the inner Krylov solve altogether, though this is beyond the scope of the present work.
+Krylov subspace methods present a considerable challenge for scalability on large machines due to the various collective operations used in the algorithms.
+For this reason, algorithms with explicit structure are more common in applications.
+It seems that the scalability of these methods could be significantly improved if similar implicit methods could be developed which eliminate these Krylov solves altogether, though this is beyond the scope of the present work.